 - If you develop symptoms, get tested: If you do not develop symptoms of COVID-19, you do not need to get tested.
 If you develop symptoms of COVID-19, other members of your household must self-isolate immediately at home for 10 days.
 You must book a test at wirral.gov.uk/test or by calling 119.
 If your test is positive, you must continue to stay at home for at least 10 days from when your symptoms started.
 If your test is negative, you must still complete your 10-day self-isolation period because the virus may not be detectable yet - this is crucial to avoid unknowingly spreading the virus.

 Whether or not you are contacted by NHS Test and Trace teams depends on whether your name is given as a contact by the person who has been tested positive.

-For this reason the council will also seek some information from your colleague (see point two above) so that we can make an assessment and also take appropriate advice from Public Health about whether you and other colleagues need to be advised to self-isolate or access testing.
+For this reason the council's COVID-19 Hub team will also seek some information from your colleague (see point two above) so that we can make an assessment and also take appropriate advice about whether you and other colleagues need to be advised to self-isolate or access testing.

 It is important to remember that if you have observed social distancing at work and have had limited or no contact with the colleague who has tested positive for COVID-19, then you may not need to self-isolate.

 I am a line manager and one of my team members has tested positive for COVID-19.
 Do we need to make arrangement for the workplace to be cleaned?

 Yes.
 If a case of COVID-19 is confirmed among the workforce, public areas that a symptomatic individual has passed through and all surfaces that the symptomatic person has come into contact with must be cleaned and disinfected, with appropriate use of PPE by cleaning staff, as per national guidance for cleaning non healthcare settings.